By Australian Business Ltd. and

 The purpose of assembling a

 is to accomplish bigger goals than any that would be possible for

-the individual
+the individual working alone.
 The aim and purpose of a team is to perform, get

 Here are ten key differentials to help you mould your people into a

 pro-active and productive team.

 Individuals sometimes cross purpose with others.
 In a

 team, members recognise their independence and understand both

 personal and team goals are best accomplished with mutual